yanivdll/prodissues/source/posts/when-2-weeks-are-faster-than-2-hours.html.markdown

 ---
 title: When 2 Weeks Are Faster Than 2 Hours
-date: 2015-07-04 03:41 UTC
+date: 2015-07-03 03:41 UTC
 tags: amazon, trust, ux
 ---

 Few weeks ago I bought my wife a set of lenses for her iPhone.
 Usually I buy everything on amazon, but this time I ordered from B&H, a brick and mortar retailer with an online store, because it sold what I wanted for 40% less.

 When I received the item I found that I ordered the wrong model - one for the iPhone 4s instead of the 5s.
 I submitted a request for an exchange, which was approved.
-I wasn't clear on how their exchange process works, so I called B&H's customer care.
-The guy I spoke with, who were super nice, explained the process and said that it might take about two weeks to get a replacement.
-To avoid the long wait, he added, I might want to swing by the store and make the exchange there.
+I wasn't clear on how B&H's exchange process works, so I called their customer care.
+The guy I spoke with, who was super nice, explained the process and said that it might take about two weeks to get a replacement.
+To avoid the long wait, he suggested I'll swing by the store and make the exchange there.
 It will be faster, he said, and I agreed.

 Today I went to the store.
 But when I got there I found that I'm not the only one thinking they can "game" the system.
 About 20 other customers had the same idea, creating an expected waiting time of about 2 hours.
 I loathe lines.
 Just the idea of waiting for an hour at the DMV gives me more agitations than that of going through a root canal procedure.
 So no way I'm going to wait 2 hours to replace merchandise.